 It can also happen from the manufacturer side.
 Your new laptop might not trouble you on the day of purchase, but it can trouble with time.
 Because if something is loosely connected, it will eventually plug-out of the port.

 The RAM can also loose from the port if the lock is damaged or broken.
 When the RAM is loose or not plugged-in properly, then it produces a beep sound when it is turned on.
-When you press the power button, you will notice a beeping sound which is repeated after every 5 times beep.
+When you press the power button, you will notice a beeping sound that is repeated every 5 times beep.
 In this scenario, the beeps are in a repetitive manner of 5 times beeps every period.
 You need RAM for gaming on your laptops.

 That means it will beep 5 times in a flow, and then will pause for 1 second and then will beep for 5 times.
 If the operating system of your laptop turns on in this situation, then it will start beeping when you power on your laptop.
 The beeping of your laptop will stop when your laptop transitions from BIOS to OS interface.